hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy_Template.md

 ### 15.3 Continuous Improvement
 - Lessons learned from incidents, audits, and risk assessments must feed into policy updates.
-- Metrics must be analyzed quarterly to identify trends and areas for improvement.
+- Metrics must be analysed quarterly to identify trends and areas for improvement.
 - Stakeholders must be informed of major updates to ensure consistent compliance.

 ---